Darryl Dunn, General Manager/CEO, Rose Bowl Operating Company

 A native of Connecticut, Mr. Dunn resides in Santa Clarita and is married and has two children.

-Dedan Brozino, Executive Director, Legacy Foundation
+Dedan Brozino, Chief Development Officer, Legacy Foundation

 Dedan Brozino is the Executive Director of the Rose Bowl Legacy Foundation, bringing over a decade of sports administration experience with a heavy background in fundraising, resource acquisition, sales, and marketing to the position.
 Mr. Brozino is primarily responsible for developing a strategic long-range fundraising plan for the stadium and the surrounding Central Arroyo through increasing philanthropic resources and financial support through the Legacy Foundation.